missing-semester-cn/missing-semester-cn.github.io/package-management.md

 Packages are hosted in _package repositories_.
 There are different repositories for different languages (and sometimes multiple for a particular language), such as [PyPI](https://pypi.org/) for Python, [RubyGems](https://rubygems.org/) for Ruby, and [crates.io](https://crates.io/) for Rust.
+They generally store software (source code and sometimes pre-compiled binaries for specific platforms) for all versions of a package.

 # Semantic versioning

 Software evolves over time, and we need a way to refer to software versions.
-One way would be to refer to software by commit hash, but we can do better in terms of communicating more information: using version numbers.
+Some simple ways could be to refer to software by a sequence number or a commit hash, but we can do better in terms of communicating more information: using version numbers.

 There are many approaches; one popular one is [Semantic Versioning](https://semver.org/):